 Applicants must select the one Development Type that best describes the proposed Development.
-For mixedtype Developments, indicate the type that will comprise 50 percent or more of the units in the Development. . . .
+For mixed-type Developments, indicate the type that will comprise 50 percent or more of the units in the Development. . . .

-Garden Apartments
+- Garden Apartments

-• Townhouses
+- Townhouses

-• High Rise (a building comprised of 7 or more stories)
+- High Rise (a building comprised of 7 or more stories)

-• Single Family Rental
+- Single Family Rental

-• Duplexes
+- Duplexes

-• Quadraplexes
+- Quadraplexes

-• Mid-Rise with Elevator (a building comprised of 4 stories)
+- Mid-Rise with Elevator (a building comprised of 4 stories)

-• Mid-Rise with Elevator (a building comprised of 5 or 6 stories)
+- Mid-Rise with Elevator (a building comprised of 5 or 6 stories)

-• Single Room Occupancy (SRO)
+- Single Room Occupancy (SRO)

-• Other - Specify the type in the addenda
+- Other Specify the type in the addenda

-16. In response to this item, the Applicant for Laurel Villas identified its

-Development Type in its original Application as "Townhouses."
+- 31. In response to this item, the Applicant for Laurel Villas identified its Development Type in its original Application as "Townhouses."

-17. Pages 9 and 10 of the Application Instructions require applicants to provide a properly completed General Contractor Certification form in Exhibit 13, along with a Prior Experience Chart demonstrating the general contractor's experience in constructing developments like the one proposed in the Application.
+- 32. Pages 9 and 10 of the Application Instructions require applicants to provide a properly completed General Contractor Certification form in Exhibit 13, along with a Prior Experience Chart demonstrating the general contractor's experience in constructing developments like the one proposed in the Application.

-18. Importantly, this is a "threshold" item, and the failure of a General Contractor to properly document its experience in compliance with FHFC's requirements mandates rejection of the application, eliminating it from further funding consideration.
-19. In particular, pages 9 and 10 of the Application Instructions make clear that the General Contractor selected by the applicant "must demonstrate experience in the construction of at least two completed housing developments of similar development category and development type, at least one of which consists of a total number of units no less than 50 percent of the total number of units in the proposed Development."
+- 33. Importantly, this is a "threshold" item, and the failure of a General Contractor to properly document its experience in compliance with FHFC's requirements mandates rejection of the application, eliminating it from further funding consideration.

-20. Indeed, the FHFC form in question requires the General Contractor to specifically certify "that I have been the General Contractor on at least two completed developments of similar development category and development type, at least one of which consists of a total number of units no less than 50 percent of the total number of units in the Development proposed in this Application, as evidenced by the prior experience chart provided in this Application."

-21. Page 10 of the Application Instructions requires that this chart contain several pieces of information about each of the developments listed by the General Contractor, including the Development Category (New Construction or Rehabilitation/Substantial Rehabilitation) and the "Development Type: garden, townhouses, highrise, duplex, quadraplex, midrise w/elevator, single family, SRO, or other (specify type)."
+- 34. In particular, pages 9 and 10 of the Application Instructions make clear that the General Contractor selected by the applicant "must demonstrate experience in the construction of at least two completed housing developments of similar development category and development type, at least one of which consists of a total number of units no less than 50 percent of the total number of units in the proposed Development." - 35.
+Indeed, the FHFC form in question requires the General Contractor to specifically certify "that I have been the General Contractor on at least two completed developments of similar development category and development type, at least one of which consists of a total number of units no less than 50 percent of the total number of units in the Development proposed in this Application, as evidenced by the prior experience chart provided in this Application." - 36.
+Page 10 of the Application Instructions requires that this chart contain several pieces of information about each of the developments listed by the General Contractor, including the Development Category (New Construction or Rehabilitation/Substantial Rehabilitation) and the "Development Type: garden, townhouses, highrise, duplex, quadraplex, midrise w/elevator, single family, SRO, or other (specify type)." - 37.
+As noted above, in response to Item III.A.4, the Applicant identified its Development Type as "Townhouses."
+As a consequence, the Applicant's

-&lt;sup>6 All emphasis in quoted material is supplied by the undersigned unless otherwise indicated.

-22. As noted above, in response to Item III.A.4, the Applicant identified its Development Type as "Townhouses."
-As a consequence, the Applicant's General Contractor "must demonstrate experience in the construction of at least two completed housing developments of similar . . . development type," i.e., at least two Townhouse developments.
+General Contractor "must demonstrate experience in the construction of at least two completed housing developments of similar . . . development type," i.e., at least two Townhouse developments.
 Application Instructions, pp. 9-10.

-23. At Exhibit 13, the Applicant included a Prior Experience Chart for its General Contractor documenting four developments, two of which are identified by the General Contractor as "Garden" and two of which are identified by the General Contractor as "Mid-Rise w/ Elevator."
-See Appendix A. No experience of the General Contractor regarding completion of Townhouse developments was evidenced in the Prior Experience Chart.

-24. This defect is a threshold failure, which should have led FHFC to reject the Laurel Villas application and remove it from further funding consideration.

-25. If FHFC had correctly scored the Laurel Villas application, then Olive Grove would have received its requested tax credit and ARRA funding.
+- 38. At Exhibit 13, the Applicant included a Prior Experience Chart for its General Contractor documenting four developments, two of which are identified by the General Contractor as "Garden" and two of which are identified by the General Contractor as "Mid-Rise w/ Elevator."
+No experience of the General Contractor regarding completion of Townhouse developments was evidenced in the Prior Experience Chart. - 39.
+This defect is a threshold failure, which should have led FHFC to reject the Laurel Villas application and remove it from further funding consideration.7 - 40.
+If FHFC had correctly scored the Laurel Villas application, then Olive Grove would have received its requested tax credit and ARRA funding.